serverless/serverless/docs/providers/aws/cli-reference/deploy.md

 - `--region` or `-r` The region in that stage that you want to deploy to.
 - `--noDeploy` or `-n` Skips the deployment steps and leaves artifacts in the `.serverless` directory
 - `--verbose` or `-v` Shows all stack events during deployment, and display any Stack Output.

+## Artifacts

+After the `serverless deploy` command runs all created deployment artifacts are placed in the `.serverless` folder of the service.

 ## Examples